dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-25
+* done dsa problem
+* ksctl cli and the ksctl core
+* ksctl maintainer meet with saiyam
+* getting started with cncf tag sustanability channel and getting started with the environment related stuff

 # Date 2023-10-24
 * done with ksctl  core and ksctl cli release cycles